 - Any tweet starting with “RT” means someone is re-tweeting some one else’s tweet.

-- Used to quickly share tweets by someone else that might contain links, news or anything you think your twitter followers will find interesting.
+- Retweets are used to quickly share tweets by someone else that might contain links, news or anything you think your twitter followers will find interesting.

 - Retweeting is an important way twitterers share information across the Internet.